Check how Universal Credit has changed in 2026

 Take 5 minutes to tell us if you found what you needed on our website.
 Your feedback will help us give millions of people the information they need.

-Check how the Universal Credit ‘standard allowance’ is changing
+Check how the Universal Credit ‘standard allowance’ has changed

-Everyone’s Universal Credit includes a ‘standard allowance’.
+Everyone’s Universal Credit includes a standard amount, called the ‘standard allowance’.
 How much you get depends on your age and if you live with a partner.

-The standard amount will increase for everyone in April 2026.
+The standard amount increased on 6 April 2026.

 |---|---|---|